-Apart from the remuneration of the Group Managing Director above, the remuneration for the remaining three (3) senior management are as follows:-
+The remuneration for the senior management are as follows:-

 Range of Remuneration (RM) Number of Senior Management

-120,000 to 180,000 -
+120,000 to 180,000 0

-180,001 to 360,000 1
+180,001 to 360,000 2

-Above 360,000 2
+Above 360,000 1

 Total 3

 The Board opined that such disclosure of the key senior management's remuneration on a named basis would have adverse effect on the Company's talent retention in the competitive industry.
 All senior management's remuneration packages are based on their scope of duty and responsibilities.